zeliboba7/spot-it-generator/README.md

 ## Usage

 Copy input *.png images into `./images/`.
-Alternatively you can set another folder with `- o` option (with `-h` you can s mor options).
+Alternatively you can set another folder with `- o` option (with `-h` you can see more options).
 Preferably the images should have transparent background.

 Default order of the game is 5 and number of images per card is 6, you need 31 input images for this order.
 Other possibilities see in the table blow.
-The order can b set with `-O` option/
+The order can b set with `-O` option:
 | order | images per card | images required |
 | :---: |       :---:     |     :---:       |
 |   2   |         3       |       7         |